bcairns/silverstripe-htmleditorfolder/README.md

 BlogPost:
   extensions:
     - BlogPost_Extension

+CMSSettingsController:
+  extensions:
+    - CMSSettingsController_Extension
 ```

 ### DataObjects

-This module sets the folder according to the current page that is being edited.
-So DataObjects will use the folder set by their parent page.
+This module sets the folder according to the current page or controller.
+So DataObjects will use the folder set by their parent page or controller.

-(Currently untested with non-Page parents, for example ModelAdmin-based editing)

 ## Special Note